geco-bern/GFDY/README.md

 This repository includes the scripts to analyse the links between growth and biomass.

-We use observations from Swiss forests and simulations from a demography vegetation model (LM3-PPA).
+We use observations from Swiss forests and simulations from a demography vegetation model (BiomeE).

 The repository is organized as follows:
 - analysis - includes the scripts for data analysis and model simulations.
 - data - includes model outputs.
 - manuscript - includes figures and other outputs.
 - R - includes code used in the cluster.

+## Model simulations

+Model simulations for this project were run using the rsofun code version from https://github.com/lauramarques/rsofun/tree/GFDY

+## Project results

+Results of this project are published in Marqués et al. 2023.
+AGU Advances.